Redundancy pay and entitlements

-When an employee’s job is made redundant their employer has to give them redundancy pay, also known as severance pay.
+When an employee’s job is made redundant, their employer may need to pay them redundancy pay (also known as severance pay).

 The amount of redundancy pay the employee gets is based on their continuous service with their employer.
-Continuous service is the length of time they are employed by the business and doesn't include periods of unpaid leave.
+Continuous service is the length of time they're employed by the business and doesn't include periods of unpaid leave.
 Read our Library article about whether casual service counts for redundancy pay.

 If you're covered by a registered agreement, check the terms of your agreement for information about how much redundancy needs to be paid out and other entitlements.
-To find a registered agreement, go to the Fair Work Commission website.
+To find an enterprise agreement, go to the Fair Work Commission website.

-Find information about specific redundancy entitlements in your award by selecting from the list below.
+Find information about redundancy entitlements in your award by selecting from the list below.

-An employer can apply to the Fair Work Commission to have the amount of redundancy they have to pay reduced if:
+An employer can apply to the Fair Work Commission (FWC) to have the amount of redundancy pay reduced if:

 - the employer finds other acceptable employment for the employee, or

 - the employer can't afford the full redundancy amount.

 However, employers can only apply to the FWC if the redundancy pay comes from the NES.
 An employer can’t apply to the FWC if the redundancy entitlements come from an award or an agreement.